-Your Pursuit is equipped with a Seakeeper 6 gyro stabilizer.
-On the OS 445 the gyro is powered by AC power.
-Refer to the provided Seakeeper Owner's Guide in appendix G to operate the system.
+Refer to the provided Seakeeper Owner's Guide to operate the system.

 To start the gyro, start the generator and engage the generator side of the shore power switch.
 Ensure that the raw water supply thru hull fitting for the gyro is open.
-Turn the GYRO breaker ON at the cabin AC MDP panel.
-This turns ON the AC power to run the gyro.
-Turn on the GYRO circuit breaker at the cabin DC MDP panel.
-This provides power to operate the gyro raw water-cooling pump.
+Turn the GYRO CHARGER breaker ON at the cabin interior AC panel.
+This turns ON the battery charger that recharges the gyro battery.

+Turn on the GYRO switch on the cockpit DC MDP panel.
+This provides power to operate the gyro and turns the gyro raw water-cooling pump ON.